LivePersonInc/developer-center/_exclude/IVRDeflectionSolution/settinguptheivr.md

 <prompt>A chat link will be send to <say-as interpret-as="vxml:phone"><value expr="user"/></say-as>.
 Thank you and good bye.</prompt>
 ```

-**Note**: Other SMS providers may use a different method to send SMS text messages.
+**Note:** Other SMS providers may use a different method to send SMS text messages.

 ### Impact of the IVR Deflection Solution on Existing Functionality